“All great changes are preceded by chaos.”

 -Lao Tzu

-Staceys approach draws form an eclectic array of therapeutic techniques when working with her clients based on their individual needs.
-No one technique is effective for all people and therapy sessions must be tailored to what the client truly needs to work on in the moment.
-Person-centered and humanistic in nature, Stacey believes the trusting relationship between the client and therapist is of greatest importance when bringing the unconscious into light.
+Stacey’s approach draws from an eclectic array of therapeutic techniques when working with her clients based on their individual needs.
+No one technique is effective for all people, and therapy sessions must be tailored to what the client truly needs to address in the moment.
+Person-centered and humanistic in nature, Stacey believes the trusting relationship between the client and therapist is of utmost importance in bringing the unconscious into light.

-Stacey helps clients pay attention to their thoughts and become aware of their bodies as they begin to understand how each influences the other.
-By using mindfulness techniques, clients can learn to take control of their thoughts and emotions in order to transform their moods, states, and, overtime, their entire lives for the better.
+Stacey helps clients pay attention to their thoughts and emotions while they become aware of their physical sensations; they begin to understand how each influences the other.
+By using mindfulness techniques, clients can learn to take control of their thoughts and emotions in order to transform their moods, states, and over time, their entire lives for the better.

 "What we achieve inwardly will change outer reality."